 PGCC has developed guidelines to help the school employ specific responses for an array of potential H1N1 campus issues.
-For example, the leaders have established regulations for when and if the campus should shut down amidst an H1N1 outbreak and how many students should have confirmed cases before classes are cancelled.
+For example, the leaders have established regulations for when and if the campus should shut down amidst an H1N1 outbreak and how many students should have confirmed cases before classes are canceled.

 PGCC instructors have also been asked to find a fellow colleague who could substitute in case a staff member is ill and unable to hold lectures.
-In addition, PGCC’s technology staff has even created programs to allow students to submit work online in case a student is ill and/or classes are cancelled.
+In addition, PGCC’s technology staff has even created programs to allow students to submit work online in case a student is ill and/or classes are canceled.

 Since early September, only eight students and staff members reported experiencing H1N1 symptoms; however, none of the actual illnesses have been confirmed to be the H1N1 virus.
 Despite this seemingly quiet start to the flu season, PGCC is ready to manage any potential outbreaks.